Norris Houghton: The phoenix rises

 Houghton then accepted a full-time position as professor, department chair and director of the Vassar Experimental Theatre, attempting a compromise of living in the Hudson valley while continuing to work in New York City.
 After three years, Houghton committed to a full-time academic life and Hambleton continued the Phoenix for another twenty years.

-By the time of its closing in 1982, the Phoenix continued to nourish dramatists and young actors, including Marsha Norman and Wendy Wasserman, Meryl Streep, Glenn Close, and Mary Beth Hurt.
-"Off-Broadway" is now its own tradition of New York theater, and an impetus for many of the regional theatres that developed throughout the nation.
-Newer Phoenix theaters dedicated to similar principles have risen around the country: when a New York Phoenix opened less than a decade after the Houghton-Hambleton Phoenix closed, Bram Lewis contacted Houghton and Hambleton for permission to use the name.
-Houghton responded "Go ahead and good luck ... we remember when Sir Tyrone Guthrie went out and spoke up on our behalf.
-That's the proper way to proceed in theater."

 Academia: transmitting theatre to a new generation

 Houghton's academic career followed a non-traditional pattern for a number of years.
 Beginning in the 1950s, he was offered coveted positions in a number of prestigious colleges and university, for years he moved in and out of these positions, combining them with an active life in the theater and as an analyst, interpreter, and author of global theater.
 In 1960, he returned to Russia on a second Guggenheim Fellowship that led to Return Engagement, the postscript to Moscow Rehearsals.
 In 1965, he went to Germany at the invitation of the West German government to tour its theatrical centers.
 Shortly after returning he received an invitation to visit Korea, funded by the Rockefeller Foundation, to guide a theatre project in Seoul.
 From Korea he was welcomed to visits in Japan, Thailand, Cambodia, and Kathmandu, augmenting his understanding of theatre.

 Houghton taught at Columbia, Princeton, Smith College, Union Theological Seminary, Yale, Barnard Vassar College, New York University, Harvard, University of Louisville, Lynchburg College, Shanghai Drama Academy, and SUNY Purchase.
 At an earlier stage he taught theatre history from 1936 to 1939 at the Finch School in New York City, a small prestigious high school for girls.
 After his World War II service ended, he rejoined Princeton to participate full-time in the Creative Arts Program while completing his book Advance From Broadway.

 At Vassar College, from 1962 to 1967, he was full professor and chair of the drama department.
 From there he went to join the State University of New York's newly envisioned college at Purchase, New York.

 Houghton's books, personal papers, playscripts, and other writings are held in collections at the Century Club in New York City and in university libraries and rare book collections, including Vassar, Princeton, Columbia, and Ohio State.